 - The auto-generated lessons favour longer combination of letters

-The script can be found on my github page, here, together with an example dictionary and lessons list.
+The script can be found from github together with an example dictionary and lessons list.